uv: A Complete Guide to Python's Fastest Package Manager

 What uv does

-Built by Astral (the team behind Ruff), uv ships as a standalone binary with no Python dependency, so you can bootstrap an entire Python development environment from scratch.
+uv ships as a standalone binary with no Python dependency, so you can bootstrap an entire Python development environment from scratch.
 One install, one CLI, one mental model.
+It comes from OpenAI, the same team behind Ruff and ty.

 uv achieves large speedups over pip through aggressive caching, parallel downloads, and an optimized dependency resolver written in Rust.
-The benchmarks below show the gap: installing 23 packages from a warm cache takes pip 6.6 seconds and uv 0.15 seconds.
+The speed comparison shows the gap: installing 23 packages from a warm cache takes pip 6.6 seconds and uv 0.12 seconds.

 uv aligns with modern Python packaging standards.
 It uses pyproject.toml for project metadata following PEP 621, generates cross-platform lockfiles, and works with standard build backends.
 Projects created with uv remain compatible with pip and other Python tools.